danlucas/gdi-angular-intro-slides/content/controllers.md

 {{user.user.name}} <!-- doesnt't work! -->
 ```

-Note: Break time.
-Should we have exercises here?
+Note: Exercise time.
+Set up new collection to be used with the rest of the class.